 International Volunteer Day

 International Volunteer Day takes place every year on 5 December.
 It's an opportunity to celebrate and thank people all around the world who dedicate their precious time and efforts to voluntary service.
-For the IFRC, it's about celebrating our 14 million volunteers engaging in local humanitarian action for global good.
+For the IFRC, it's about celebrating our nearly 15 million volunteers engaging in local humanitarian action for global good.

 Why do we celebrate it?

 At the IFRC, we are deeply proud of our incredible volunteers who save lives and strive for our shared humanity every single day.
 Even though the scale of today's challenges—be it COVID-19, the climate crisis or the dangers faced by communities at risk of disaster—can feel overwhelming, there is hope.